icariohealth/Backbone.Manager/README.md

-transitionError (error) | transitionMethod callback failed<br>(error) is the thrown error transitionError:\[state] (error) | transitionMethod callback failed for the [state]<br>(error) is the thrown error exit | state is transitioning out of the current Manager, into a different one
+transitionError (error) | transitionMethod callback failed<br>(error) is the thrown error transitionError:\[state] (error) | transitionMethod callback failed for the [state]<br>(error) is the thrown error exit | state is transitioning out of the current Manager, into a different one navigate | Router's navigate function has been triggered and the url has changed

 ## Triggering State Change
 There are four different ways to trigger a state change within Backbone.Manager: